flyingrhinonz/nccm/README.md

 `nccm_config_loglevel`:
 Controls log level of messages sent by nccm to syslog.
+If you are using systemd it usually captures syslog messages which you can read in `journalctl`.
+I will use the word syslog in this documentation as referral to both.
 Use this for debugging.
 Default level is warning.
 Supported levels: debug, info, warning, error, critical